MASILab/pyPheWAS/README.md

 ## Latest Release: pyPheWAS 4.0

+#### 4.1.0
+- pyPheWAS Explorer updates
+- New demographic variables added to synthetic dataset

 #### 4.0.5
 - convertEventToAge includes new warning for calculated ages are negative
 - small bugs fixed in maximizeControls, NoveltyAnalysis, and PubMedQuery tools